 In the United States, the grocery store industry is worth $682 billion.
 Since the 1990s, grocery sales have doubled and are only expected to increase over time.
 Popular big box chains have grown to dominate the market with their private label brands (see Private Label Definition) and products.
 These include Walmart private labels and Target private label brands.

 Despite the intense competition from big-box grocers and other small chains, there is still room for franchise or independent grocers to thrive.
 If you’re interested in exploring how to open a grocery store, keep reading for the details.

 Costs of Opening a Grocery Store

-When you think about opening a grocery store, you might ask, “How much does it cost to open a grocery store?”
+When you think about opening a grocery store, you might ask, “How much does it cost to open a grocery store?” or you may wonder how to open a grocery store in general.
 It’s a fair question and an important one.
 The costs of opening a grocery store vary based on the business model you choose, like a direct to consumer business model.

 Opening a franchise grocery store won’t cost the same as opening a small corner store.
 For example, franchises require a one-time franchise fee which can cost you between $50,000 and $75,000.
 A small mom-and-pop grocery store can cost you about $25,000 to $50,000.

 There are other costs that you should also take into consideration.
 These include supplies, inventory, permits, licenses, and bonds.
 Renting a location that is already designed to be a grocery store, or deciding against franchising your grocery store, can help you cut your costs.